l33tn00b/echoShowGen1/README.md

 Also below the largest EMI shield, right next to the CPU.
 Also displaced a capacitor (yellow marking) because of the pliers I had inserted below the EMI shield to just flip it off.
 This one is much harder ro re-align.
 Board even more broken.
 Unsolder the flash.
 It's an 8GB NAND from Kiaoxia: THGBMJG6C1LBAIL. https://datasheet.lcsc.com/lcsc/2004271813_KIOXIA-THGBMJG6C1LBAIL_C524518.pdf
 How very convienient: it's not pure flash but has an eMMC controller included which makes reading a breeze.
+Go for an AllIcSocket BGA 153 Reader on Aliexpres (or ebay, or Amazon, or...).